GRIDAPPSD/app-deconfliction/competing-apps/README.md

 $ ./run-deconfliction.sh <MODEL> <APPS> <METHOD> <DELAY>
 ````

 where \<MODEL\> is a shorthand for looking up the full GridAPPS-D simulation request and feeder mrid.
-Currently only the \<MODEL\> value supported for app deconfliction development is "123" which uses the updated IEEE 123 node model assuming that has been loaded per guidance above.
+Currently only the \<MODEL\> value supported for app deconfliction development is "123" which uses the updated IEEE 123-bus model assuming that has been loaded per guidance above.

 \<APPS\> is a code composed of the first letters for each of the competing apps to run.
 The possible apps are resilience, code "r" or "R"; decarbonization, code "d" or "D", and profit_cvr, code "p" or "P".
 Thus, "rdp" would run all three apps and "rd" would run resilience and decarbonization without profit_cvr.
 By default optimization-based apps will be run, but by including "w" or "W" anywhere within the code, workflow-based apps will be run instead (optimization and workflow apps cannot be "mixed" together).